 And that's exactly what AWS offers in its own Hands-On Tutorials.

 You need to have your own AWS account for this, but you can take advantage of AWS Free Tier (see the Free Tier at the top right of the course).

 Strictly speaking, this is not a resource but it's worth mentioning as often as possible: AWS has a generous free offering for many services, enabling you to play around and learn without paying much or even anything.

-Some offerings are free for the first 12 months, others are not limited and granted every month regardless of your accounts creation date.
+Some offerings are free for the first 12 months, and others are not limited and granted every month regardless of your account creation date.

 The Well-Architected Framework Paper

 As mentioned in the beginning, it's difficult to grasp the whole picture due to AWS' huge ecosystem.
 While learning, things will explain themselves sometimes.
 But while continuing your journey, you'll use more and more services, glue them together and build different types of architectures - often with major disadvantages as you can't know it better at that time.